Bit Dimensions and Definitions

 Stepdown (AKA Depth of Cut)

-When cutting the distance the bit is moved down for each pass, the greater the Stepdown the faster a cut will be made as it will take fewer passes but will increase the stresses on the bit and the machine.
-These are small machines so use small values to start, 1mm is quite massive on these small machines but it depends on what you are doing to what.
+When cutting, the distance the bit is moved down for each pass.
+The greater the stepdown, the faster a cut will be made as it will take fewer passes, but it will increase the stresses on the bit and the machine.
+These are small machines, so use small values to start; 1mm is quite massive on these small machines, but it depends on what you are doing.

-The way the bit is moved into and out of the cut, the options, if any, you have depends on your CAM software.
-Some CAM software allows a separate spindle speed and feed to be specified for lead in and lead out operations.
+The way the bit is moved into and out of the cut; the options, if any, you have depend on your CAM software.
+Some CAM software allows a separate spindle speed and feed to be specified for lead-in and lead-out operations.

 Ramp